vernisaz/rust_bee/README.md

 ## Bulding

-It's self building tool, however it needs bootstraping.
+It's self building tool, however it needs a bootstraping.
 [7Bee](https://github.com/drogatkin/7Bee) is used for the [purpose](./bee-rust.xml).
 You can use **RustBee** itself for building it after you built the starter version.

 The RustBee [script](./bee.7b) has one dependency [SimScipt](https://github.com/vernisaz/simscript).
-Clone it first.
-You can use the **install** target for installing the tool after.
+Clone it first at its directory level as `rust_bee`.
+You can use the **install** target of the script for installing the tool.

 ## Version
 The current version is **1.15.05**.